jmservera/blog/content/posts/010-client-ip-address-aks-nginx/index.en.md

 ![This is better][notmyip]

-## Cambios en el código
+## Code changes

 ASP.Net Core does not use the `X-Forwarded-For` header by default.
-This helps you avoid security risks, and furthermor, if the application is not behind a proxy you won't see the real IP address.
+This helps you avoid security risks, and furthermore, if the application is not behind a proxy you wouldn't see the real IP address.
 In our case, we can configure the Forwarded Headers middleware to correctly use the header.
 There's an important detail to configure to make it work: you need to [properly configure][aspnetcoreforward] the `KnownProxies` and `KnownNetworks`.